seddonm1/seddonm1.github.io/content/posts/sqlite-transactions.md

 This read-only batched transaction shows:

 - `IMMEDIATE` vs `DEFERRED` shows the impact of [Pessimistic concurrency control](https://en.wikipedia.org/wiki/Concurrency_control#Categories) and why you should not default to `IMMEDIATE` for all transactions.
-- `CONCURRENT` vs `DEFERRED` indicates there is not really a downside to using `CONCURRENT` mode as a default for all transactions as it performs the same or slightly better in all cases.
+- `CONCURRENT` vs `IMMEDIATE` indicates there is a slight downside to using `CONCURRENT` mode under heavy load where performs slightly worse in all cases but `CONCURRENT` would be a good default option.

 ## Discussion